JJetmar/github-branch-suggestion-tempermonkey-script/README.md

-# Sponsored posts and suggestions Facebook block
+# GitHub Issues branch suggestions
-Tempermonkey extension used to block sponsored and suggested posts on Facebook.
+Tempermonkey extension used to give a suggestion for branch name when you are on the issue detail.

-## Limitations
-Currently only czech language (cs) is supported.
-Feel free to send pull request with your language determination rules for sponsored and suggested post.

 ## Installation